GSA/idmanagement.gov/_implement/scl-windows.md

             1.3.6.1.4.1.311.25.2 = S-1-5-domain-516

-{% include alert-waring.html heading = "Prohibited Exceptions to SID Usage" content="Under no circumstances shall a Domain Controller auto-enrolled in ADCS for certificate issuance be identified in a policy tuple exception in GPO <b>Allow name-based strong mappings for certificates<b>.
+{% include alert-waring.html heading = "Prohibited Exceptions to SID Usage" content="Under no circumstances shall a Domain Controller auto-enrolled in ADCS for certificate issuance be identified in a policy tuple exception in GPO Allow name-based strong mappings for certificates.
 See Step 4 below regarding policy tuples. %}

 ## Issue Domain Controller Certificates